 Security-wise, Huobi Pro has some interesting facets to consider.
 While control over private keys may not be unique, Huobi Pro seems to guarantee assets.
 How this works isn’t explicitly stated, but it has returned funds lost due to errors before.

-For more information, visit Huobi Wallet official website to learn more.
+For more information, visit Huobi Pro official website to learn more.

 Hot Wallet - Mobile